Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: MODAL STRUCTURE OF SU(1,1) INTERFEROMETERS

 In experimental setups, the modes that are usually measured are the \emph{output modes of the interferometer} and \emph{not} the output modes of the second crystal.
 These originate from the decomposition of the transfer functions of the entire interferometer and the transfer functions of the second crystal, respectively, and are, in general, not identical since they belong to different (sub-)systems.
 This leads to the definition of the overlap coefficients between the output modes of the second crystal and those of the entire interferometer~\cite{multimodesqueezing}:

 Generally, both $\ocg_{km}$ and $\och_{nl}$ will depend on the interferometric phase since they depend on the Schmidt modes of the second crystal and the entire interferometer.

-Next, in \Cref{fig:omatsplots} we provide examples for the overlap matrices~$\ocg$ and~$\och$ defined above, where the first $15\times 15$ entries are shown.
-For this, based on \refcite{multimodesqueezing}, we consider an unbalanced SU(1,1) interferometer with gains~$G^{\left(1\right)}=1$ and~$G^{\left(2\right)}=4$ for the first and second crystal, respectively.
-The remaining parameters are the same as in the case of the single crystal discussed above, see \Cref{sec:single_crystal}.
-For this setup, the interferometric visibility as defined in \Cref{eq:def_vis} takes it maximum value if the focusing element inside the interferometer has an offset of~$\delta z=\SI{515.3}{\micro\metre}$ from its optimal position in the case of balanced interferometer, see \Cref{fig:visoverdeltaz}.
+Next, in \Cref{fig:omatsplots}, we provide examples for the overlap matrices~$\ocg$ and~$\och$ defined above, where the first $15\times 15$ entries of the overlap matrices are shown.
+For this, based on \refcite{multimodesqueezing}, we consider an unbalanced SU(1,1) interferometer with gains~$G^{\left(1\right)}_{\mathrm{exp}}=1$ and~$G^{\left(2\right)}_{\mathrm{exp}}=4$ for the first and second crystal, respectively.
+The remaining parameters are the same as in the case of the single crystal discussed above, see \Cref{sec:single_crystal}. \revA{For this setup, the dependence of interferometric visibility $v$ as defined in \Cref{eq:def_vis} on $\delta z$ can be seen in \Cref{fig:visoverdeltaz} and takes it maximum value if the focusing element inside the interferometer has an offset of~$\delta z=\SI{515.3}{\micro\metre}$ from its optimal position in the case of balanced interferometer.
+Note that generally the optimal value of $\delta z$ will depend on the system parameters.}

 From the plots of~$\ocg$ in \Cref{fig:omatsplots} it is clear that the output modes of the first crystal and the input modes of the second crystal are substantially different, leading to the checkerboard-pattern visible in the lower left half.
 It should be noted that when comparing~$\ocg$ for the bright and dark fringes, only the phases of the matrix entries are affected.
 This can be seen as follows: As was shown in \refcite{PRR5}, for a PDC section described by the phase matching functions of the form as in \Cref{eq:h2_comp,eq:h2_comp_imperfect}, it is possible to analytically account for the flat phase contribution $\E^{\I\phi}$ by using the fact that the transfer function $\beta$ can be written in the form~\cite{PRR5}